Fauci says it might be time to mandate masks as Covid-19 surges across US

 Until now.

-"Well, if people are not wearing masks, then maybe we should be mandating it," the leading infectious disease expert told CNN's Erin Burnett Friday.
+"Well, if people are not wearing masks, then maybe we should be mandating it," Fauci told CNN's Erin Burnett Friday.

 Covid-19 has been worsening across the United States, with cases rising in 32 states Friday and holding steady in 17 more.
 The University of Washington's Institute for Health Metrics and Evaluation said the country was entering a winter surge as new infections passed 75,000 in a single day on Friday and more than 800 deaths were reported.